Skip to main content

 When needed

-• Joint replacement when arthritis is advanced
+• Joint replacement when a hip fracture requires it

 Surgeon expertise